sevazhidkov/tweet-heatmap/README.md

-# tweet-heatmap.github.io
+# Tweet Heatmap
-Heat map with tweets by search query using Loklak API
+Heat map with tweets by search query using Loklak API and OpenLayers 3